folio-org/okapi/doc/guide.md

 also supply information on a finer level, but will be up to the modules themselves to decide how that affects their behavior.

-The RoutingEntries in the ModuleDescriptor have two fields, `required-permissions` and `wanted-permissions`.
+The RoutingEntries in the ModuleDescriptor have two fields, `permissionsRequired` and `permissionsDesired`.
 The first contains names of permission bits that are strictly required for calling this service.
 We assume that a separate auth module will check if the logged-in user has all these permissions, and will reject the request if some are found missing.
 This decision does not happen inside Okapi, as Okapi does not have any database of users etc. It happens in a separate module that typically gets invoked early in the chain.

-The `wanted-permissions` list contains names of permission bits that the module has expressed interest in.
+The `permissionsDesired` list contains names of permission bits that the module has expressed interest in.
 The auth module is supposed to check these permissions too, and report back (via some headers) which permissions the current user actually has.
 It is up to the actual module to look at those headers and adjust its behavior accordingly.

 For example, a patron module could have permissions like
-    required-permissions: [ "patron.read" ],
+    permissionsRequired: [ "patron.read" ],
-    wanted-permissions: [ "patron.read.sensitive" ]
+    permissionsDesired: [ "patron.read.sensitive" ]
 This states that if the user does not have the "patron.read" permission, the auth module should reject the request immediately.
-If the user has that permission, the "patron.read.sensitive" bit gets passed on to the patron module, and it can decide to show some sensitive information about the patron, or refuse to do so, depending on the bit.
+If that test passes, the auth module will check the "patron.read.sensitive" permission, and set up a response header to indicate if the user has that permission or not.
+This gets passed to the patron module, which can then decide what fields it wants to show or hide.

 Obviously there will have to be a module to administer these permission bits.
 That is outside the scope of the Okapi core, but generally such are done by assigning